univention/guardian/docs/guardian-manual/installation.rst

        "guardian-authorization-api/udm_data/password=$PASSWORD"

 To be able to use the Guardian Management UI, it is also necessary to give the user the required permissions.
 For this the Management UI already utilizes the Guardian.
 This means the user needs to get the proper ``guardianRole`` assigned.
-To make the Administrator account the :term:`Guardian super user<guardian admin>`, who has all privileges, execute:
+To make the Administrator account the :term:`Guardian super user <guardian administrator>`, who has all privileges, execute:

 .. code-block:: bash